MicrosoftDocs/bot-docs/articles/includes/snippet-channeldata.md

 1. The outgoing messages from the user to the bot.
 1. The incoming messages from the bot to the user.

-Both types of messages may contain a `channelData` activity property populated with a JSON object whose properties are specified in the previous table, Notice that some of these properties are optional.
+Both types of messages may contain a `channelData` activity property populated with a JSON object whose properties are specified in the previous table.
+Notice that some of these properties are optional.

 The snippet below shows an example, in JSON format, of the `channelData` property for an incoming custom email message.